 Cut the bananas in half and then in a quarter, and if you have a blow torch, lay the quarter bananas in a small sheet pan and caramelize them.
-Otherwise, warm a small amount of coconut oil in a non-stick pan, bring the pan up to warm temperature, and caramelize both side of the bananas for 2-3 minutes, only turning them once.
+Otherwise, warm a small amount of coconut oil in a non-stick pan, bring the pan up to warm temperature and caramelize both sides of the bananas for 2-3 minutes, only turning them once.

 Step 5: Portion and Serve

 Transfer the paleo porridge to three bowls or containers and plate each quarter banana on top of the porridge.
 Sprinkle each with some cinnamon powder and enjoy!

 Store your paleo porridge for 5 days in the refrigerator.